 In these cases, surgery may help disrupt the divergent neural pathways that are responsible.

 Targeted Nerve Destruction (Neurolysis)

-One of the most important factors that play a large role in effective surgical treatment of facial synkinesis is a firm understanding that the aberrant pathways of stimulation that occur in someone that is suffering from this condition is simultaneously recovering from facial injury.
+One of the most important factors that play a large role in effective surgical treatment of facial synkinesis is a firm understanding that the aberrant pathways of stimulation that occur in someone that is suffering from this condition is simultaneously recovering from a facial injury.
 The pathways and muscle groups of the patient affected by facial paralysis can be better understood through initial treatments using selective injections of Botox.
-By identifying the nerve branches that are responsible for the movements, the doctor can more easily identify the which area may undergo neurolysis more accurately.
+By identifying the nerve branches that are responsible for the movements, the doctor can more easily identify which area may undergo neurolysis more accurately.
 By identifying and stimulating the tiny branches involved, it is easier to target the problem area more precisely before diving their pathways.

 Targeted Muscle Destruction (Myectomy)

 In addition to neurolysis, destruction or targeted muscle release can aid in diminishing the involuntary, unwanted contraction or twitching.
 This technique requires the identification of the muscles that are being overworked before the surgery to possibly target them initially with botox injections.